 - The encrypted field/fields are never stored unencrypted

 - No key store – dynamically generated keys are based on several factors shared across the ecosystem.

 - No data access or flow interruption, maintaining speed and usability

-Why BOHH Labs’ unique capabilities supports Secure Storage as a Service?
+Why BOHH Labs’ unique capabilities supports Secure Data as a Service?

 - Acts as the ‘middleware’ between databases and users/applications, providing the highest level of encryption for one field or the entire database

 - Maintains current database structures with zero reconfiguration of current databases or existing user applications

 - All sensitive data is removed from the current database